MattCSmith/Project-365/README.md

 - ✅ Trialed a couple of alternative methods to rank the leaderboard
 - ✅ Settled on ranking the leader board by attempting to extract the user delared day number.
 - ✅ Set up logging to test the concept overnight

+## Day 35
+- ✅ Validated the alternative method for ranking the leader board works
+- ✅ Made some minor tweaks to account for the variations in input.
+- ✅ Started adapting the database to store and utilise this new ranking method.